meghan06/7355608/content/docs/quickstart.md

    - OpenSuSE Tumbleweed
    - And any OS' based on those mentioned above.

     Some distros to avoid are:
       - Ubuntu based distros
       - Manjaro Linux

-{{< alert context="primary" text="For audio to work on Debian, users will need to install a custom kernel." />}}

 2. Download Rufus from [here](https://rufus.ie/en/)
 3. Plug in your USB drive and launch Rufus.